bottlepy/bottle/docs/tutorial.rst

             response.set_cookie("visited", "yes")
             return "Hello there!
 Nice to meet you"

-The :meth:`Response.set_cookie` method accepts a number of additional keyword arguments that control the cookies lifetime and behavior.
+The :meth:`BaseResponse.set_cookie` method accepts a number of additional keyword arguments that control the cookies lifetime and behavior.
 Some of the most common settings are described here:

 * **max_age:**    Maximum age in seconds. (default: ``None``)
 * **expires:**    A datetime object or UNIX timestamp. (default: ``None``)